Common concept maps#

 Flowcharts for decision making#

-On the right is a simple example to give you an idea of how a decision flowchart works.
-In this situation, a golfer needs to make a decision—whether to play a round of golf according to weather conditions.
-This flowchart offers three decisions for deciding whether to play golf or not.
-Of course, if you’re a golfer or any other type of sportsperson, you make these decisions in your head all the time.
-For new or non golfers, it might be interesting to learn that many golfers will play when it’s raining, but not when it’s windy.
+The example shown gives you an idea of how a decision flowchart works.
+A golfer has to decide whether to play a round of golf according to the weather.
+The chart works through three yes/no questions and lands on an outcome: do not play, play with care, or play.
+Of course, if you’re a golfer or any other sportsperson you make these calls in your head all the time.
+For new or non-golfers, it might be interesting to learn that many golfers will play in the rain, but not in the wind — so wind sits at the top of this chart.

 One key point for decision flowcharts is “efficiency”.
 Place decisions that have the greatest impact at the top of the flowchart.
 Taking the golf flowchart above, if most days are windy in your area, it makes sense to have the wind decision at the top.
 If, however, your local weather is mostly hot and humid, then it makes sense to have the “hot and humid” decision at the top.